UEFA coefficient: History

 Following the introduction of the UEFA Cup in 1971, the competition began to grow in complexity, with more clubs than either the European Champions Cup or the Cup Winners' Cup, reaching up to four from a single country.
 UEFA began to publish association rankings in 1979, to identify the number of participants from each association in the UEFA Cup.

 Subsequently, for statistical purposes, various rankings were introduced to portray the history of the associations.
-According to the prorated (extended) calculation system, only four associations have ever been ranked as the top European association.
+According to the pro-rated (extended) calculation system, only four associations have ever been ranked as the top European association.

 Following the Heysel Stadium disaster, all English teams were banned from UEFA competitions in 1985.
 The ban was only lifted after five seasons, with the knock-on effects continuing to impact on English football for a total of nine years from 1986 to 1994.
 Having been top in 1985, England were unranked in 1990 and would not regain the top position until 2008.